-Getting the mix of incentives and the program parameters right for each locality that implements it will be important to expanding its reach and securing the futures of more low-income families and children.
+Getting the mix of incentives and the program parameters right will be important to expanding the program's reach and securing the futures of more low-income families and children.
 For example, without continued affordability requirements and with little funding for oversight, inclusionary homes may not remain affordable for long nor will they necessarily serve their intended populations.

-Inclusionary zoning has a tendency to serve homeowners more than renters, largely because the program's homes must often match the tenure (rental or ownership) of the market-rate homes in the locality, subdivision, or developments.
+Inclusionary zoning has a tendency to serve homeowners more than renters, largely because the program's homes must often match the tenure (rental or ownership) of the market-rate homes in the subdivision.
 Montgomery County offers an interesting model for expanding the program to more renters.
-There, the public housing authority can purchase up to one-third of inclusionary zoning homes in a subdivision or development to then rent to very low-income households.
+There, the public housing authority can purchase up to one-third of inclusionary zoning homes in a subdivision to then rent to very low-income households.